abdularis/CircularImageView/README.md

 ![](screenshots/fig1.gif)

-You can choose either for avatar_state, IMAGE or INITIAL to show the first letter (default is INITIAL)
+You can choose either for avatar view state, IMAGE or INITIAL to show the first letter (default is INITIAL)

 ~~~xml
 <com.github.abdularis.civ.AvatarImageView